iiVertex/iiVertex/README.md

 # 💫 About Me:
 Hello 👋.
-My Name is Ammar Shoeb; I design, develop, and innovate technical and AI-focused applications to solve real world complex problems.
+My Name is Ammar Shoeb; I design, develop, and innovate AI-focused applications to solve real world complex problems.

 🔭 I’m currently working on an AI PDF Analysis Tool <br>
 👯 I’m looking to collaborate on rising startups and AI innovations<br>